 Once you’ve registered for the shared ownership scheme and started looking at properties, you’ll need to go to a financial assessment with the housing association to find out the size of share you’ll be able to afford to buy and the rent you’ll pay each month.
 Then it’s time to look at shared ownership mortgages.

-As we explain above, not all lenders offer shared ownership mortgages so we recommend speaking to a fee-free mortgage broker who can provide specialist advice on shared ownership mortgages.
+As we explain above, not all lenders offer shared ownership mortgages so we recommend speaking to a mortgage broker who can provide specialist advice on shared ownership mortgages.

 You’ll need to provide certain paperwork as part of your shared ownership mortgage application, such as:

 For many people who can’t afford to buy a home on the open market, shared ownership is a great way to get on the property ladder.
-But you must do you research and check affordability.
+But you must do your research and check affordability.
 For example, while rent may be set at a discounted rate in the first year, it can only increase following rent reviews and any increases are linked to inflation.

 Also, don’t assume you are more protected because it is a government scheme.
 You still need to keep up repayments on both the rent and your mortgage.
 It is also down to you to manage the household bills.